This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Balance is a key component of both designs.

 There is the main trunk, and the others are the attached trunks.
-The balance of these trunks is very important for its beauty: the more trunks a tree has, the more difficult it is to depict a balance.
+The balance of these trunks is essential for its beauty: the more trunks a tree has, the more difficult it is to depict a balance.

 25 Variations to the 6 Basic Bonsai Styles